tvdboom/ATOM/docs_sources/about.md

 ## What is it?

-Automated Tool for Optimized Modelling (ATOM) is an open-source Python package designed to help data scientists fasten up the exploration phase of their machine learning projects.
+Automated Tool for Optimized Modeling (ATOM) is an open-source Python package designed to help data scientists fasten up the exploration phase of their machine learning projects.
 ATOM is a low-code, easy-to-use library, capable of running experiments